 ARCH stands for Accessible, Restorative, Community Healthcare, so we are always looking for ways to make our service more accessible to people who may not be able to reach our surgery, in the heart of the city, or who may not be aware of our service.
-Our newly expanded outreach service was established in order to address this.
+Our new outreach service was established in order to address this.

 The team is made up of Advanced Nurse Practitioner Ruth, who is the Outreach Coordinator, and Jess, the Outreach Health Engagement Worker.
 They see patients in a variety of settings, including, hostels, outreach clinics or at their sleep sites (doorways, sheds, stairwells, car parks and tents).
 They also run regular clinics at day centres and other locations and services.